4Source/settings-profiles-obsidian-plugin/README.md

 > This Plugin is under Development!

 This is a plugin for Obsidian (https://obsidian.md).
-Which is meant to Allow you to create different Global Setting Profiles so you can switch between them in every vault you have.
+Which is meant to Allow you to create different global settings profiles so you can switch between them in every vault you have.